Igorishe/Report_Traker/README.md

 Celery tasks update statuses every day and send special notifications to admin and moderator.
 Redis works as Celery message broker.

-Project also includes nginx configuration, docker & docker-compose files and github-workflows file for CI-CD settings.
+Project also includes nginx configuration, docker & docker-compose files.

+Also you can use ready CI-CD flow (auto tests, deploy and success notification) with Github Actions (main.yml file).

 ## Deploy RTra~~C~~ker to Debian-server